中文 | English

+This could easily describe the average tomboy.
 While (unlike the DSM-IV) the DSM-III required that children also express a strong, persistent desire to be the other sex, it is not very surprising that many tomboys would have expressed a wish to be a boy, given the much more rigid gender stereotypes back then.
 This paper detailed a case study (page 6) of a young girl who was insistent on wanting to be a boy and had met all the DSM-IV diagnostic criteria for GID.
-But when asked why she wanted to be a boy, she said it was because she liked boy’s underwear; she said that girls couldn’t wear boy’s underwear, so she wanted to be a boy.
+But when asked why she wanted to be a boy, she said it was because she liked boy’s underwear.
+She said that girls couldn’t wear boy’s underwear, so she wanted to be a boy.

 Likewise, a boy who is told that he can’t play with dolls because only girls do that might react with: “then I want to be a girl!”
 However, his actual desire here is to play with dolls, not to actually be a girl, and the diagnostic criteria did not distinguish between the two.

 Other studies follow a similar pattern.
 Meanwhile, many transgender children did not qualify for a diagnosis because they weren’t deemed masculine or feminine enough.